jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ##### Scope & coordination

-The basic rule is that term should denote a single **concept,** or unit of thought.
+The basic rule is that terms should denote a single **concept,** or unit of thought.
 There are different kinds of concepts:

 - Things and their parts
     - Proper names (persons, institutions, places, titles) may be